manarelabsi10/Fitstyle-AI/README.md

 - **Product images**: currently blank for all migrated products (no S3 bucket yet — pending a decision on whether S3 is free-tier-safe on this account).
 - **Orders / Measurements tables**: created in DynamoDB, unused so far.

+## Running locally — auth setup

+Dev server runs on **port 3001** (not Vite's default 5173 — `server.ts` embeds
+Vite as middleware), so Cognito's callback/logout URLs and `amplifyConfig.ts` are both set to `http://localhost:3001`.
+If you change how the app is served, update `infra/variables.tf` (`cognito_callback_urls`/`cognito_logout_urls`), `src/amplifyConfig.ts`, re-run `terraform apply`, and update the Google Cloud Console OAuth client's authorized redirect URI to match Cognito's domain (not localhost — Google always redirects to the Cognito Hosted UI domain, which then redirects to your app).

+Google OAuth credentials live in `infra/terraform.tfvars` (gitignored, never committed) — see `infra/terraform.tfvars.example` for the format.

 ## Known data-quality caveats (placeholder data, not solved yet)